suchitj2702/Dimensionality-Reduction/README.md

 * Also the estimated P matrix(P = U x V) is shown

 ### Limitations/Assumptions
-Termination of the process will take place when the difference in RMSE between M(original) and P(estimated) for the current iteration and the last iteration is below a threshold(0.01 in this case), because it is assumed that if the RMSE is not changing much this means that we have reached a saturation point.
+Termination of the process will take place when the difference in RMSE between M(original) and P(estimated) for the current iteration and the last iteration is below a threshold(currently set to 0.01), because it is assumed that if the RMSE is not changing much, it means that we have reached a saturation point.
 In some cases this assumption leads to termination at a stage when the matrix has not been accurately decomposed.

 ## Singular Value Decomposition(SVD)
 ### Computing U, V and epsilon